ghglavan/SO/README.md

 # SO

-Here are some of the projects that helped me understand linux pipes, IPCs and files structure.
+Here are some of the projects that helped me understand Linux pipes, IPCs and files structure.

 ### Directory traversal